 The major will prepare students for a variety of future careers and fields of graduate study related to urban planning, design and development.
 These include professional and practice-oriented fields like urban planning, law, non-profit management, public policy, real estate development, and architecture; as well as research-oriented fields such as geography, sociology, anthropology, urban planning and architecture.

-Courses related to urban studies are offered in many different departments, particularly African American Studies; American Studies; Architecture; Ethics, Politics, and Economics; History; Political Science; and Sociology.
+As an interdisciplinary field of study, Urban Studies major also shares many courses with many different departments, particularly African American Studies; American Studies; Architecture; Ethics, Politics, and Economics; History; Political Science; and Sociology.
 The introductory course Study of the City is also offered each year; details about this course and other urban studies classes may be found in the classes section of this guide.